One of most frequently asked questions is, “how much do your services cost?”

-Surely you don’t have any… After all, you’ve done your research.
+You’ve done your research.
 Estate agent fees (tick).
 Solicitor’s bills (tick).
 Removal company (tick).
 You’ve done the number crunching and you know exactly how much it’s going to cost to move into your new home, right?
-Unfortunately, many home movers find themselves blown over by some of additional fees they hadn’t considered.
-These costs can come out of no where and can often occur when you haven’t quite read the small print.
+Unfortunately, the moving process is rarely straightforward.
+Unexpected moving costs can come out of nowhere and can often occur when you haven’t quite read the small print.
 To save you any nasty surprises, we’ve listed some of the most common unexpected costs of moving.

 Unfortunately, some customers have long waits before they keys are released for your their new property.
 In rare cases, there isn’t time to unload everything on moving day.
 This may mean that some of your belongings might need to go into storage overnight.
-Short-term storage isn’t expensive but if you will also have to factor in another day’s labour or van hire.
+Short-term storage isn’t expensive but similarly to both examples above, you will also have to factor in another day’s labour or van hire.

 Key Wait Charges

-If you are hiring a removal company, always check their Terms and Conditions.
-It may be that they will charge for key waiting times, or any over time bills they incur if there has been a delayed wait for keys.
-To avoid being hit with some unexpected bills such as these, some removal companies over key wait waivers, which vary in price.
+If you are hiring a removal company, always check their terms and conditions.
+It may be that they will charge for key waiting times, or will have inflated overtime charges if there has been a delayed wait for keys.
+To avoid being hitting their customers with these some unexpected bills, some removal companies offer key wait waivers, which vary in price.
 Key wait waivers are an added expense which you pay upfront to cover long waits for keys.
 The downside of these is that if you do get your keys at at reasonable time, the key wait waiver is usually non-refundable.

 When you’re planning your move, you should think about each part of the process.
 Note down any areas where you might incur additional costs.